 NYS WIC requires all participants applying and/or receiving benefits to provide the following information: proof of identity, proof of residency, and proof of income.
 You can find specific examples of what is accepted from each category here.

-NYS WIC also allows you to designate a person as a cartaker or proxy to attend your WIC appointment and redeem your checks at the grocery store.
+NYS WIC allows you to designate a person as a caretaker or proxy to complete your WIC appointments.
+Ask the WIC staff for more information.

 Moving out of State - call our office to obtain a Verification of Certification (VOC) card.
 Moving to another County within NYS - no problem - the local office will be able to retrieve your information - no VOC card needed!!